 Below is a summary of a few of the Truly Agreed provisions of interest.

 Senior Tax Relief – One of the more notable successes of the session was a significant tax package for seniors passed in Senate Bill 190.
 Although there is no direct impact to the LAGERS system, the bill would provide two major financial benefits to Missouri retirees.
 Firstly, the bill would allow any Missouri county to approve a tax credit for eligible seniors which would stop tax increases to a primary homestead.
 To qualify, an individual must be eligible for Social Security and reside in a county that has approved the credit.
 The provision was designed to protect Missouri seniors from being taxed out of their homes due to inflation of property values.

 The second provision expands certain retirement tax deductions.
-Current law allows taxpayers with certain filing status and adjusted gross income below certain thresholds to deduct 100% of certain retirement and Social Security benefits from the taxpayer’s Missouri adjusted gross income, with a reduced deduction as the taxpayer’s adjusted gross income increases.
+Current law allows taxpayers with certain filing status and adjusted gross income below certain thresholds to deduct certain retirement and Social Security benefits from the taxpayer’s Missouri adjusted gross income, with a reduced deduction as the taxpayer’s adjusted gross income increases.
 For all tax years beginning on or after January 1, 2024, this act would allow the maximum deduction to all taxpayers regardless of filing status or adjusted gross income.
 This would apply to Social Security and public pension benefits, including LAGERS.

 *This information shall not be construed as tax advice.
 Please consult your tax professional with any questions about your individual tax situation.

 First Responder Definition – A provision within Senate Bill 24 and 186 modifies the definition of first responder within Missouri state statute to redefine dispatchers as “telecommunicator first responders.”
 The intent of this legislation is to enhance recruiting and retention of these positions by acknowledging the nature of the work performed.